Police News and Police Reports on the Police

 Brookshire police chief resigns, mayor

-Brookshire Texas – The mayor called the change a mutual agreement, but said he couldn’t get into specifics.
+Brookshire – The mayor called the change a mutual agreement, but said he couldn’t get into specifics.

 “I’m not at liberty to say right now.
 There’s still some ongoing investigation on some things, but I’m not at liberty to say the reason for the resignation,” Richards said.